Ariane-augustoni/Ariane-augustoni.github.io/time.md

 Not so surprising.. the results are quite similar to the number of female/male character ratios that we showed in the Overview.

-However, we want to know that was it always like that or changed over the years.
-Our question is "Did the percentage of movies starring female protagonists change over time?"
+However, we want to know whether it was always like that or changed over the years.
+Our next question is "Did the percentage of movies starring female protagonists change over time?"

 {% include Gender_protagonist_count_10years.html %}

-{% include Gender_proportion_protagonist.html %}
+Now, we can see that female protagonists in movie summaries also have not evolved significantly over the years.
+There is a noticeable increase in female protagonists reaching the highest in 1920-1930 which may be the result of vocal and energetic women's suffrage movement effort that we mentioned previously in our character count analysis.

+We have already learned a lot from the data.
+Movie summaries showed us that females' appearance in movies as both characters and protagonists has not changed significantly.
+Female characters and protagonists' appearance were always less than the males in movies.

+Now that we know females are less involved than men in movies, we will ask the last part of our question: How have the adjectives representing women changed over time?
+To answer this question we will look at the change of adjectives that is used more for females than males.